pivot-access-ltd/bma-offline-docs/src/how-to-connect-maas-networks-5164.md

 <a href="#heading--how-to-set-up-a-bridge-with-netplan"><h3 id="heading--how-to-set-up-a-bridge-with-netplan">How to set up a bridge with netplan</h3></a>

-You can also use netplan to configure a bridge:
+To use netplan to configure a bridge:

 1. Open your netplan configuration file.
 This should be in `/etc/netplan`.
 It could be called `50-cloud-init.yaml`, `netplan.yaml`, or something else.